Service

 Appraisal scope

-Complete 3D site model, structural analysis, office conversion proposals with photorealistic visualisation
+Complete 3D site model, office conversion proposals with photorealistic visualisation